SAP-samples/sme-partner-reference-application/Tutorials/03-One-Off-Deployment.md

 ```

 ## Deploy to Cloud Foundry
 In order to deploy the application is has to be built first.
 For that first login to your Cloud Foundry Org and Space.
-This is done by opending the command line, set the API (e.g. https://api.cf.eu10.hana.ondemand.com) by typing `cf api <api>`.
+This is done by opending the command line, set the API (e.g. `https://api.cf.eu10.hana.ondemand.com`) by typing `cf api <api>`.
 Login with your username and password and select the newly created organization and space (runtime) of your BTP Subaccount.

 After that the *MTA Project* needs to be built.
 This is done by right-click on the `mta.yml` of your project and select *Build*.

-Last the deployment itself needs to be started by right click on the generated `mta_archives/author-readings_1.0.0.mtar` and select build.
+Last deploy the application by selecting Deploy MTA Archive in the context menu of file ./mta_archives/author-readings_1.0.0.mtar.

 You can find details on how to deploy the application to the Cloud Foundry Runtime [here](
 https://cap.cloud.sap/docs/guides/deployment/to-cf).

 ## Configure the Launchpad

-Once you have deployed your application successfully, the included Web application is available as HTML5 Application and ready to be added to a Launchpad site.
+Once you have deployed your application successfully, the included Web Application is available as HTML5 Application and ready to be added to a Launchpad site.

 1. Open the *Launchpad Site Manager* by launching the application *Launchpad Service* from your section *Instance and Subscriptions* in your BTP subaccount.